microsoft/BotFramework-Composer/docs/archived docs/how-to-process-language-models-with-CI-CD.md

 You can find more details about [sampling](https://github.com/microsoft/botframework-cli/blob/beta/packages/sampler/README.md#bf-samplersampling) cli tool.

 ### Luis models build
 Use bf cli tool to build luis models and generate model setting if luis model files exist.
+Here YOUR_LUIS_AUTHORING_KEY can be got from your luis resources.

 ~~~
 $ bf luis:build --in generated\interruption --authoringKey {YOUR_LUIS_AUTHORING_KEY} --botName {YOUR_BOT_NAME} --out generated --suffix composer --force --log